 How to explore Belle Île en Mer

-The tourist buses on the island run only during the peak seasons.
-If you have enough time, the island is the perfect size for cycling.
-Or you can rent an electric car or a scooter to drive around.
+The island’s tourist buses operate exclusively during peak seasons.
+If you have sufficient time, Belle-Île-en-Mer is an ideal size for cycling.
+Alternatively, you can opt to rent an electric car or a scooter for convenient exploration.

 - Bike rental: Roue Libre www.velobelleile.fr or Cheval de Fer : www.auchevaldefer.fr